Jun711/jun711.github.io/_posts/2019-04-05-how-to-sign-api-gateway-requests-with-signature-version-4-using-aws-amplify.md

 {:start="2"}
 2. Use derived signing key and the string to sign to create the signature.
-Pseudocode to calculate the signature
+This is the pseudocode to calculate the signature:
 <pre class='code'>
 <code>signature = HexEncode(HMAC(derived signing key, string to sign))</code></pre>